itsjavi/newbark-unity/README.md

 🌳 Retro Pokémon RPG game engine built on top of MelonJS and compatible with Tiled maps editor.

 This is currently an early stage prototype and it is not intended to be a final game.
-The main goal of this project is to build an RPG engine for the web, inspired and based on the Pokemon games.
+The main goal of this project is to build an RPG game engine for the web, inspired and based on the Pokemon games.

 ## Setup